kasperbauer/vscode-upsource/README.md

 `Upsource: Show Open Reviews`
 Shows a list of all open reviews in your project, filtered by common queries.

+`Upsource: Show Custom Queries`
+Shows a list of all review queries, defined in `upsource.customQueries`

 `Upsource: Create Review`
 Create a review based on a branch or your last commit.